docknetwork/website/README.md

 Typically, builds are automatic and handled by [CircleCI](https://circleci.com) when committing to master, but there is a manual option:
 - run `$ yarn build` to create an optimized production build
 - run `$ yarn export` to create an a static export of HTML, JS, CSS and assets
-- run `$ ./deploy.sh` to automatically commit to the repository
+- run `$ ./deploy.sh` to automatically commit to the GitHub pages branch

+# Contributing
+If you wish to contribute code, it is welcome.
+Just fork the repository and create a pull request.